IU Health Leadership

 Anne Nobles retired from Eli Lilly and Company after a 22-year career, where she last served as senior vice president of enterprise risk management and chief ethics and compliance officer.
 She served as the chair of the IU Health board of directors for four years.
 Nobles holds a BA and MA in archeology from Harvard University, and a JD from Georgetown University Law School.
 Nobles is vice chair of the board of directors of Citizens Energy and serves as a trustee of The Nature Conservancy of Indiana.
 She is a member of the Committee of 200, an invitation-only membership organization of the world’s most successful women business leaders.

 Robert Palmer is a pilot and the owner of IndyJet at Indianapolis Regional Airport in Greenfield, Ind.
 He is retired after 35 years with FedEx Express, where he served as vice president and general manager of air, ground and freight services.
-He is president of the Crossroads of America Council, Boy Scouts of America, and serves on the boards of the Greater Indianapolis Chamber of Commerce, United Way of Central Indiana and University of Indianapolis.
-Palmer also is the board chair for IU Health West Hospital.
-He’s been awarded the distinguished Eagle Scout Award and the Junior Achievement National Leadership Award.
+He serves on the boards of United Way of Central Indiana and University of Indianapolis.
+He has received the distinguished Eagle Scout Award and the Junior Achievement National Leadership Award.

-Dr. Larry Stevens is a native Hoosier who began his healthcare career as a volunteer EMT.
+Dr. Larry Stevens is the chief medical officer for IU Health Saxony.
+He is a native Hoosier who began his healthcare career as a volunteer EMT.
 After graduating from IU School of Medicine, he completed his general surgery residency at IU Health Methodist Hospital and then an abdominal transplant surgery fellowship at University of Chicago.
 His surgical practice includes a subspecialty in advanced minimally invasive laparoscopic surgery.
-In addition to his clinical practice, Dr. Stevens has served as president of the IU Health North Hospital medical staff, medical director of perioperative services at IU Health Methodist Hospital, service line leader for general surgery, and most recently, as medical director of quality for IU Health Physicians.
-He is on the boards of directors for IU Health North Hospital, IU Health Physicians, Timmy Global Health, the Haitian Academy Clinic & Medical School, and Hearts & Hands for Haiti.
+In addition to his clinical practice, Dr. Stevens has previously served as president of the IU Health North Hospital medical staff, medical director of perioperative services at IU Health Methodist Hospital, service line leader for general surgery, and as medical director of quality for IU Health Physicians.
+He also has served on the board of directors for IU Health North Hospital, IU Health Physicians, Timmy Global Health, the Haitian Academy Clinic & Medical School and Hearts & Hands for Haiti.

 Bishop Trimble was assigned bishop of the Indiana Episcopal Area United Methodist Church in July 2016.
 Prior to that, he served eight years as the bishop of the Iowa Conference.
 Bishop Trimble was ordained a deacon and elder in the Northern Illinois Conference, where he served two churches and later served churches in the Cleveland area.
 He is a graduate of Illinois State University and earned his Master of Divinity degree from Garrett-Evangelical Theological Seminary in Chicago, and a Doctor of Ministry degree from Ashland Theological Seminary in Ohio.
 Bishop Trimble promotes faith-based response to domestic violence and has encouraged the establishment of mental health ministries.
 He is an advocate for social justice, faith-based initiatives to address gun violence as well as immigration reform.